celo-org/mento2-model/experiments/notebooks/interaction-providing/README.md

 - For sources of rewards, see CPs
 - As with CPs, funds to the IC have to be provided in the same proportions as current contract holdings of the other ICs in order to achieve IP-token fungibility.
 As with LP-tokens and CP-tokens, IP-tokens are redeemable for funds in the IP contract on a pro-rata basis.

-Guaranteed interactions via “Interaction Farming” - what it achieves:
+Guaranteed interactions via “Interaction providing” - what it achieves:

 - “Guaranteed” healthy stability protocol interactions - also during crisis periods /  black-swan events
 - Increased on-chain market efficiency